 Before leaving the bank, I requested the Customer Relations lady to make sure my card would be destroyed the following day as soon as it had been retrieved.

-At last, once more flush with cash, we were able to proceed on our journey to Karimunjawa, via Jepara.
+Finally, now we were flush with local cash, we were able to proceed on our journey to Karimunjawa, via Jepara.

 It had already been a long day.

-Before the day was over, things were about to take several more turns for the worse…
+Before the day was over though, things were about to take several more turns for the worse… (see Jepara ATM Woes).